AmMoPy/Vendor_Master_File_Automated_Test_Procedures/README.md

 A set of detailed and summary tables are produced as follows:

 - Vendor records exact and fuzzy name matching ---> first identifying possible name matches, then calculating similarities between each name & sorting results in descending order.
-- Active employees vs. vendor records exact and fuzzy name matching ---> same procedures as vendor records match but between active employee names and vendor names.
+- Active employees vs. vendor records exact and fuzzy name matching ---> same procedures as above applied to active employee names and vendor names.
-- Terminated employees vs. vendor records exact and fuzzy name matching ---> same procedures as vendor records match but between terminated employee names and vendor names.
+- Terminated employees vs. vendor records exact and fuzzy name matching ---> same procedures as above applied to terminated employee names and vendor names.
 - Filtering out non-English names.
 - Identifying all POs issued to employees ---> identify all POs issued to employees either active or terminated, both exact and fuzzy name matches are considered.
 - Identifying unauthorized record manipulation ---> comparing edit history of vendor records to the approved access rights and employee records.